Appointment with Adventure: Format and actors

 Appointment with Adventure presented stories whose settings varied among locations in the United States and in places in the world beyond U.S. borders.
 Some stories were contemporary, while others were period pieces set in World War II, the U.S. Civil War, and other eras.

 The program had no regular cast.
-Guest stars who appeared in episodes included Jack Lord, Patricia Breslin, Jack Klugman, Barbara Britton, Edie Adams, James Daly, Neville Brand, Viveca Lindfors, Theodore Bikel, Kim Hunter, Polly Bergen, Betsy Palmer, Gena Rowlands, Phyllis Kirk, Dane Clark, Tony Randall, Gene Barry, and Paul Newman.
+Guest stars who appeared in episodes included Patricia Breslin, Jack Klugman, Barbara Britton, Jack Lord, Edie Adams, James Daly, Neville Brand, Viveca Lindfors, Gene Barry, Kim Hunter, Polly Bergen, Dane Clark, Elizabeth Montgomery, Betsy Palmer, Gena Rowlands, Phyllis Kirk, Tony Randall, Theodore Bikel, Jason Robards, Christopher Plummer, Patti Page, John Cassavetes, and Paul Newman.

 Production

 Appointment with Adventure was produced by Talent Associates.
 David Susskind was the executive producer, with Robert Stevens as producer and director.
 Writers included Rod Serling, Anne Howard Bailey, Jean-Charles Tacchella, and Newton Meltzer.
 Revlon and P. Lorillard Company were the sponsors.
 It was broadcast live from 10 to 10:30 p.m.
 Eastern Time.

 Extension of the program's original contract was announced on November 25, 1955, two weeks before the contract would have ended.
-Subsequently it was scheduled to end with the March 18, 1955, broadcast, to be replaced by The $64,000 Challenge.
+Subsequently it was scheduled to end with the March 18, 1956, broadcast, to be replaced by The $64,000 Challenge.
 The new show was not ready, however, so two more episodes were shown.